 There are two main forms of fatty liver disease:

-- Having metabolic syndrome (excess body weight, insulin resistance, high blood pressure and high triglyceride levels)
+- Having metabolic syndrome (insulin resistance, high blood pressure, high cholesterol and high triglyceride levels).

 What are the symptoms of fatty liver disease?

-- A feeling of fullness in the middle or upper right side of the abdomen
+- Abdominal pain or a feeling of fullness in the upper right side of the abdomen (belly).

 - Nausea, loss of appetite or weight loss.

 - Yellowish skin and whites of the eyes (jaundice).